Sakkov/eportfolio/README.md

 The code is really messy because it's the first website I've done.

+#### Update _10th of May_
+I've been busy with my studies and work.
+I did a website for a customer which you can find here: https://kauvanto.fi.
+Now that I'm done with that project I may have time to do some small updates on my website.

 #### Update _12th of April_
 I moved the host from my local machine to Netlify.
 That means the website is up and running.
 I also got SSL certificate for the site.
 The address is https://sakukovanen.fi/